mckern/portland/README.md

  * [The Fields Bar](http://www.thefieldspdx.com/)
  * [A&L Tavern](https://www.facebook.com/AnLsportspub)
  * [Lil Cooperstown](http://www.lilcooperstown.com/)

+## Play Pinball?
+* [Ground Kontrol](https://groundkontrol.com/) has a selection of pinball machines, as well as many, many arcade upright cabinets
+* [Quarter World](http://www.quarterworldarcade.com) is across the river from downtown, and maintains an extensive collection of pinball machines

 ## Find Folks Who Play Boardgames?
 Portland is a great place to play a game.
 We have several game shops that host formal game nights/afternoons/events; allow informal playing in their stores; and have in-store game libraries you can use.
 We also have a variety of weekly show-up-at-this-bar-and-play events.
 A few public game nights are: